-Brussels, 5 January 2021 (OR. en)
+Brussels, 13 January 2021 (OR. en)

-5031/21
+5031/1/21 REV 1

 LIMITE

 PECHE 1 UK 2 N 1

 NOTE

 From: General Secretariat of the Council

 To: Delegations

 Subject: Preparation of the bilateral EU-UK consultations on fishing opportunities for 2021 and, for deep-sea stocks, for 2021 and 2022

 - Commission non-paper

-Delegations will find attached a Commission non-paper, as received from the European Commission services.
+Delegations will find attached a revised Commission non-paper, as received from the European Commission services.

-5031/21 MA/rz 1
+5031/1/21 REV 1 RR/rz 1

 LIFE.2 LIMITE EN

 Limited January 2021

 INFORMAL NON-PAPER

 This document cannot in any circumstances be regarded as the official position of the Commission.
 It is

 intended solely for those to whom it is addressed.